Skip to main content

 For more information about the API, see the Get started section for developers and the full API reference.

-Staging environment tests
+Staging environment testing

 Before running any live checks on a real person, you must get their permission.
 Note that some checks, such as the Electronic identity check, run a soft credit check and may appear on the person's credit report.

-Production environment tests
+Production environment testing

 Your production environment is configured exactly the same as your demo environment and, if used, staging environment, but all checks are live.

-You'll see real check results from your data providers and you'll be charged for any checks you run.
+You'll see real check results from your data providers, and you'll be charged for any checks you run.

 You'll have likely completed the majority of your functional testing, such as the different routes through the Risk Models and smart policy workflows, in the demo environment, so we recommend using the production environment to test: